sahfas/pharmacy_app/README.md

 2. **Pharmacist:**
    - To experience pharmacist functionalities:
-     - Manually change the `user_type` in the database to "pharmacist."
+     - Manually change the `user_type` in the database to "pharmacist"
      - Log in to the system as a pharmacist.

 ## Developer Comment